 Phishing is a form of social engineering that uses email or malicious websites to solicit personal information or to get you to download malicious software by posing as a trustworthy entity.
 Learn more about the types of phishing and tips on how to proctect yourself and your organization.

 As organizations transition from short term to long term strategies to support remote employees, there are a variety of cybersecurity cocnerns to keep in mind.
 An organization’s executive leaders, IT professionals, and teleworkers all have roles to play.
 Review the toolkit to learn more about specific tips and strategies.

 What is Authentication?

 Multifactor authenication is the process of verifying that a user’s identity is real.
 Learn more about the importance of multifactor authentication and review suggestions to help make your workplace more secure.

 What do you need to know to be protected?

-- SSL connections over wireless are safe, as the connections to SSL hosts are encrypted prior to the wireless connection.
+- SSL connections over wireless are safe; the connections to SSL hosts are encrypted prior to the wireless connection.

-- Wireless passkeys and passphrases on your wireless networks are safe; this vulnerability does not reveal those to anyone.
+- Wireless passkeys and passphrases on your wireless networks are safe

 - Keep your systems up to date

 What are the latest scams and how can you protect yourself?